things to do in niagara on the lake

 Looking for things to do in Niagara On The Lake Canada?

 Niagara on the Lake is one of my favourite places in Ontario.
-I live about two hours from Niagara on the Lake, and I try to visit at least once a year.
+I live about two hours from this tourist town, and I try to visit at least once a year.

-- Lots of wineries, which are close enough to bike to from town
+• Lots of wineries, which are close enough to bike or walk to from the downtown

-It’s unlike any other place in Ontario and is by far one of our cutest small towns.
+It’s unlike any other place in Canada and is by far one of our cutest small towns in Ontario.

 Best Things to Do in Niagara-On-The-Lake